-With so many drugs now available to lower cholesterol, people naturally would like to know about the benefits and risks of each.
+With so many drugs available to lower cholesterol, people naturally would like to know about the benefits and risks of each.
 We have written quite a bit about the side effects of statins such as atorvastatin (Lipitor), rosuvastatin (Crestor) and simvastatin (Zocor).
 Probably the most troublesome side effect patients report on one of these drugs is muscle pain or weakness.
 But what about ezetimibe (Zetia)?
 As it turns out, Zetia may cause muscle problems, too.
+One reader wonders why doctors don’t prescribe Zetia more often.

 Q. I have tried many statin drugs for cholesterol, but all gave me muscle pain and cramps.
 My doctor put me on Zetia and insists it can’t cause muscle pain since it is not absorbed into the blood stream.
 I still have muscle pain, cramps and tingling in my legs and feet.
 Can Zetia cause this?

-A. Although Zetia works differently from statin cholesterol-lowering drugs such as Lipitor or Zocor, it is absorbed into the bloodstream.
-Muscle side effects seem to be less common with Zetia than with the statin drugs, but Zetia may cause muscle problems.
-It would be appropriate to discuss your treatment with your doctor to see if there is another approach that might suit you better.
+A. Although Zetia works differently from statin cholesterol-lowering drugs such as atorvastatin or simvastatin, it is absorbed into the bloodstream.
+Muscle side effects seem to be less common with Zetia than with the statin drugs, but Zetia may cause muscle problems too.

 Study on Ezetimibe Yielded Disappointing Results: